nvimdev/dope/README.md

 keymap.cu -- work like cmd but for visual map
 ```

-use these apis to config your keymap in `keymap` folder. in this folder `keymap/init.lua` is necessary but if your have
+use these apis to config your keymap in `keymap` folder. in this folder `keymap/init.lua` is necessary but if you

-many vim mode remap you can config them in `keymap/other-file.lua` in cosynvim is `config.lua` just a example
+have many vim mode remap you can config them in `keymap/other-file.lua` in cosynvim is `config.lua` just an

-file. then config plugins keymap in `keymap/init.lua`. the example of api usage
+example file. then config plugins keymap in `keymap/init.lua`. the example of api usage

 ```lua
 map {